ar51an/raspberrypi-fan-control/README.md

 * ***The 5V pins on RP4 i.e., physical pin 2 and 4 are not GPIO.
 They are connected to the 5V power supply and are always on.*** Those cannot be turned off without some form of circuit using mosfet or transistor.
 The point is if you run `shutdown command` from a shell or UI the fan will keep on running at full speed unless you unplug the RP4.
 My RP4 runs 24x7, a shell reboot once in a while and unplugged if a shutdown is really necessary.

+* Fan-control logs to the journal at startup and exit.
+It also logs periodically when fan is on.
+You can change `log level` to `MaxLevelStore=info` in `journald.conf` to reduce logging.

 #
 ### Build
+* Install `libsystemd-dev`.
+It is required if you are going to build fan-control source code.
+If you **do not** want journal logging at all from fan-control service you can skip `libsystemd-dev` package installation and remove journal logging from code, explained below.
+  > **Install Package:**
+  > `sudo apt install libsystemd-dev`

 * Binary is available in the release.
 If for any reason you want to rebuild.
   > **Build command:**
   > `sudo gcc -Wall -O2 fan-control.c -o fan-control -lwiringPi -lsystemd`